Hide your internal APIs

 Overview

-In this tutorial, we'll maintain a single source of truth (SSOT) OpenAPI definition.
-Then, we'll generate an internal and an external version of the API.
+In this tutorial, see how to maintain a single source of truth (SSOT) OpenAPI description.
+Once the API description is complete, generate an internal and an external version of the API.

-The following image highlights what we'll remove in this tutorial.
+The following image highlights what is to be removed in this tutorial.

 Prerequisites